-- Ms. King admits that her conduct in doing so constitutes professional misconduct. - 80.
-Ms. King admits that between approximately April 27, 2009 and May 3, 2009, the following statements of account were created that she knew or ought to have known were false or misleading: - a.
-73 statements of account dated February 6, 2008 to February 27, 2009, created and saved as "accounts.doc" in connection to one or more withdrawals from Westminster Savings Trust Account No. []; - b.
-26 statements of account dated July 30, 2008, February 24, 2009, and February 27, 2009 or no date created and saved as "accounts td abby.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [] (Abbotsford Account); - c. one statement of account dated February 24, 2009 created and saved as "accounts to newton.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [] (TD Delta Account); - d.
-25 statements of account dated between September 11, 2008 and February 27, 2009 (or no date) created and saved as "accounts td chwk.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [] (Chilliwack Account); and - e.
-72 statements of account with no date, created and saved as "accounts prospera red.doc" in connection to one or more withdrawals from Prospera Credit Union Trust Account No. [] (Cloverdale Account). - Ms. King admits that this constitutes professional misconduct. - 81.
-Ms. King admits that, on or about February 28, 2009, she represented to the Law Society in the trust report for the period ending November 30, 2008, which she certified to be "true and correct", that Siebenga & King Law Offices did not have outstanding staledated cheques issued from their trust account when she knew or ought to have known that the answer was not true.
+Mr. Siebenga admits that his conduct in doing so constitutes professional misconduct.

+- 80. Mr. Siebenga admits that between approximately April 27, 2009 and May 3, 2009, the following statements of account were created that he knew or ought to have known were false or misleading: - a.
+73 statements of account dated February 6, 2008 to February 27, 2009, created and saved as "accounts.doc" in connection to one or more withdrawals from Westminster Savings Trust Account No. [\\]; - b.
+26 statements of account dated July 30, 2008, February 24, 2009, and February 27, 2009 or no date created and saved as "accounts td abby.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [\\] (Abbotsford Account); - one statement of account dated February 24, 2009 created and saved as "accounts td newton.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [\\] (TD Delta Account); - d.
+25 statements of account dated between September 11, 2008 and February 27, 2009 (or no date) created and saved as "accounts td chwk.doc" in connection to one or more withdrawals from TD Canada Trust Account No. [\\] (Chilliwack Account); and - e.
+72 statements of account with no date, created and saved as "accounts prospera red.doc" in connection to one or more withdrawals from Prospera Credit Union Trust Account No. [\\] (Cloverdale Account).